Contact lenses for astigmatism: Toric, gas permeable and hybrid

 What are astigmatism contacts?

-Contact lenses for astigmatism are specially designed to correct the visual effects of astigmatism — a common refractive error caused by a misshapen cornea.
+Contact lenses for astigmatism are specially designed to correct the visual effects of astigmatism — a common refractive error caused by a misshapen lens or cornea.
 In today’s modern contact lens market, people with astigmatism have more options than ever.

-Contact-wearers often use one of three types of lenses to correct the effects of astigmatism:
+Contact wearers often use one of three types of lenses to correct the effects of astigmatism:

-• Toric lenses
+• Soft toric lenses

-• Gas permeable lenses
+• Rigid gas permeable toric lenses

 • Hybrid lenses

-Silicone hydrogel lenses are more breathable than their conventional hydrogel contacts, but they can also be a little more expensive.
+Silicone hydrogel lenses are more breathable than their conventional hydrogel contacts.
+But they can also be a little more expensive.

 2. Toric lenses have a design feature that allows them to rotate to the perfect angle on the front of your eye.